Benjamin Naka-Hasebe Kingsley

 Benjamin Naka-Hasebe Kingsley is an Indigenous American writer and poet.
 Benjamin belongs to the Onondaga Nation.
 He is most recognized for his collections: Colonize Me (Saturnalia, 2019) and Not Your Mama’s Melting Pot (Backwaters Press, 2018).
 He has also released another collection, Dēmos: An American Multitude (Milkweed Editions, 2021).

 Education

 Kingsley got his Masters of Fine Arts (MFA) from the University of Pennsylvania.

 Colonize Me

 Colonize Me is Kingsley's second poetry collection.
 The poems in the collection are often based on his real experiences.
 The collection won an Eric Hoffer Award.

 Dēmos: An American Multitude

 Dēmos: An American Multitude was released on March 7, 2021.
 The collection features poems relating to Onondaga, Japanese, Cuban and Appalachian cultures.

 Career

 From 2019 until at least October 21, 2020, Kingsley worked as an Assistant Professor of English in the College of Arts and Letters at Old Dominion University.

-He currently works as a professor at Kalamazoo College.
+He currently works as a professor at Cedarville University.